Tochukwunwafororizu/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

-In this Lab we will create two VMs in the same VNET.
+In this Lab, we will create two VMs in the same VNET.
 One will be a Domain Controller and the other will be a Client Virtual machine.
-The client VM  which is going to serve as Cient  will be joined to the domain controller .
+The client VM,  which is going to serve as Client  will be joined to the Domain Controller .
 We will control the DNS settings on the Client to use the Domain Controller as its DNS server.
 Note: We will change the DC (Domain Controller) from dynamic to  a static  private IP Address which will not change no matter if the computer is restarted.
 The reason is because it's offering Active Directory services to the Client Machine.